ruanfdev/drawable_canvas/README.md

 ## Description

 Draw some pretty pictures on a HTML Canvas.
-You can also save a share your artwork as PNG.
+You can also save and share your artwork as PNG.

 ## Preview